solliancenet/microsoft-leveraging-azure-digital-twins-supply-chain/Whiteboard design session/WDS trainer guide - Leveraging Azure Digital Twins in a supply chain.md

 3. What methods are available for Contoso to add these entities to their environment knowledge graph?

     Data plane APIs are the Azure Digital Twins APIs used to manage the elements within your Azure Digital Twins instance.
-They include operations like creating routes, uploading models, creating relationships, and managing twins.These are available as **REST APIs**.
+They include operations like creating routes, uploading models, creating relationships, and managing twins.
+These are available as **REST APIs**.
 Calling these APIs is also made available via a variety of **SDKs** supporting languages such as C#, Java, JavaScript, and Python.
 Calling these APIs are automated in the **Digital Twins Explorer** application if you desire a user interface to upload your models.

     The data plane APIs can be broadly divided into the following categories: